faithyjw/M6DVI-Project/README.md

 I have analysed the 3 transportation categories, which are "Air", "Land", and "Sea".

-Link to the report will be uploaded soon!

 The file "FaithYeo_32_PT2101Q_M6Project" shows the output of the codes/ how the data visualisations looks like!

 Feel free to use, should you feel that the files and codes are essential to your project too!